MacSuperior/Python-information-retrieval/README.md

 The system searches a collection of documents.
 It comes preloaded with 200 documents, on the topic of aeronautica.
 You can provide extra documents yourself, as long as these are plain text.
+Make sure you have the required libraries installed by:

+1. navigate to project  folder
+2. run `pip install -r requirements.txt`

-To start searching, open your command line interface, navigate to the project folder and run `flask run`.
+To start searching, run `flask run`.

 ### Example queries